List of Dennis the Menace and Gnasher (2009 TV series) episodes: Series 2 (2013)

 Series 2 has incorporated Dennis' newly designed parents from weekly comic The Beano.
 CBBC presenter Chris Johnson has taken on the voice role of Dennis the Menace.
 It was also noted that Dennis appears more menacing than in the previous series.
 Michael Stirling of DC Thomson had this say, "will be ABSOLUTELY more menacing…something which will become very clear to everyone when the series is officially publicised."
-This series took a break between 21 September 2013 and 19 November 2013.
+This series was on temporary hiatus between 21 September 2013 and 19 November 2013.